Ashita no Joe: TV series

 Mushi Productions produced an anime television series broadcast by Fuji TV from April 1, 1970, to September 29, 1971.
 A second anime television series, which started from volume 9 and covered the rest of the series, was made by TMS Entertainment and was broadcast by Nippon TV from October 13, 1980, to August 31, 1981.
 Both anime were directed by Osamu Dezaki.
 On March 2, 2005, the complete version of the first anime was released by Nippon Columbia on 2 DVD box sets, covering 33 hours and 55 minutes of footage across 79 episodes spanning 16 disks.
 It also includes an all-color explanation book in 3 volumes totaling 120 pages.
 Previous release formats include mini-box sets on September 21, 2001, and individual discs on September 21, 2002.
-Crunchyroll began streaming the second anime from March 24, 2014, under the name Champion Joe 2.
+Crunchyroll began streaming Ashita no Joe 2 (あしたのジョー2) from March 24, 2014, under the name Champion Joe.

-Crunchyroll began streaming the series in November 2024.
+Crunchyroll began streaming the first series under the name Tomorrow's Joe in November 2024.

 In 2018, Megalobox, a futuristic reimagining of the original, was released as part of the manga's 50th anniversary.
 The series being the final concept of many initial ideas from director Moriyama, one concept being for the story to be based around Rikiishi Toru, Joe's fated rival and lifelong friend.